zendesk/sunshine-conversations-byoc/README.md

  * with target: `outbounnd`/`businessMessage` endpoint URL _(from `sls info`)_
  * _The webhook should be set to `includeFullAppUser` by default_
 ## SSM Credentials
+Use the commands below, filling in the appropriate values from your app, to store these credentials in AWS System Manager

 * `aws ssm put-parameter --name smoochAppId --type String --value <<appId>>`
 * `aws ssm put-parameter --name smoochAppKeyId --type String --value <<KeyId>>`
 * `aws ssm put-parameter --name smoochAppSecret --type String --value <<secret>>`

+**NOTE:** Serverless will raise a warning if keys are specified (serverless.yml) but not found in the AWS SSM/environment

 # Serverless tools used (Cheatsheet)
 ## Init new project